jckoester/recipepress-reloaded/readme.txt

 = Features =

+* update from the famous but discontinued plugin "RecipePress" by grandslambert
 * custom post type "recipe", made to be used alongside with other recipe plugins
 * a bunch of taxonomies like cateogories, cuisines, seasons, course.
 You can add as many custom taxonomies as you like
 * options to also include categories and tags used from standard posts.